sigstore/docs/content/en/policy-controller/overview.md

 CTLog specifies the URL to a certificate transparency log that holds signature and public key information.

-When `ctlog` key is not specified, the public rekor instance will be used.
+When `ctlog` key is not specified, the public Rekor instance will be used.

 ```yaml
 spec: